 Ergonomic information and tools to prevent back injuries or to prepare employees for physical exertion

 Measuring the cost and benefits of ergonomic changes and muscular-skeletal injuries

-Workers compensation insurance is required for all Montana employers.
+Workers compensation insurance is required for all state employers.
 Premiums are based on the job each employee performs and their total wages.
 Each year you must submit a payroll report to your workers compensation provider to verify the premiums paid.